York council candidate who allegedly tried to egg King has 'absolutely no regrets'

-A FORMER York council candidate who was arrested yesterday on suspicion of trying to egg the King in York says he has 'absolutely no regrets.'
+A FORMER York council candidate who was arrested on Wednesday on suspicion of trying to egg the King in York says he has 'absolutely no regrets'.

 He added that he had left the Green Party over its stance on Blue Badge parking in York city centre.